Are foundation models for computer vision good conformal predictors?: Experiments

-\textit{Few-shot VLM adaptation render pre-trained models better conformalized in the ID scenario (Table \ref{tab:adapters}).} First, we observe that, across both ID and OOD scenarios, both Adapters and Prompt Learning yield smaller conformal set sizes and higher Coverage gap than zero-shot CLIP, regardless of the CP method, with Prompt Learning yielding slightly better performances.
+\textit{Few-shot VLM adaptation of pre-trained models lead to lower set sizes and coverage gaps} in the ID scenario (Table \ref{tab:adapters}).
+First, we observe that, across both ID and OOD scenarios, both Adapters (ZSLP and CLAP) and Prompt Learning (CoOp and KgCoOp) yield smaller conformal set sizes and higher coverage gap than zero-shot CLIP, regardless of the CP method, with Prompt Learning yielding slightly better performances.
 In contrast, on the OOD scenario, only APS consistently enhances the set efficiency of the ZS model, with all the few-shot adaptation methods obtaining scarce coverage gap improvements across CP methods.
 These observations are related to the findings from the previous section, which suggested that better-calibrated models lead to larger conformal sets.
-Indeed, recent evidence \cite{murugesan2024robust} demonstrated that few-shot CLIP adaptation methods deteriorate the confidence estimates compared to ZS predictions, which, following our observations, should result in smaller conformal sets, as validated in Table \ref{tab:adapters}.
-Further details are provided in \appensecref{supp_sec:few_shot}.
+Indeed, recent evidence \citep{murugesan2024robust} demonstrated that few-shot CLIP adaptation methods deteriorate the confidence estimates compared to ZS predictions, which, following our observations, should result in smaller conformal sets, as validated in Table \ref{tab:adapters}.
+Further details are provided in \appendixref{app_sec:few_shot}.